-Upsurge in homicides decreases life expectancy and life span equality among males in Mexico according to new demographic research
+The upsurge of homicides is erasing gains in life expectancy and increasing life span inequality among Mexican males, SDU research reports

-(Increase of homicides in Mexico offsets the positive effects of public health intervention on life expectancy and life span equality)
+(Increase of homicides in Mexico offset expected gains in life expectancy and increased life span inequality)

-New study published in a leading journal of public health shows that recent increase of homicides in Mexico negatively impact life expectancy for males and decreases their lifespan equality.
-The upsurge of homicides is a consequence of the Mexican effort to mitigate drug cartel activities that initiated a cycle of violence – so-called War on Drugs since 2007.
-The study shows that in the period between 2005 and 2015 homicides offset positive effects of improved public health intervention and together with diabetes were the major cause of death of males aged 15 to 50 years.
-Similar effects can be expected in other countries of the region such as El Salvador, Honduras and Venezuela where homicide levels are even higher.
-Mexico needs to recognize and correct the detrimental consequences in health and human rights that suppressive and drug-prohibition policies have had on the population.
+New study published in a leading journal of public health shows that the upsurge of homicides in Mexico slowed down life expectancy gains for young males.
+Mexico’s homicide rate declined from 1995 to 2006, according to an analysis conducted by Aburto, but the number of homicides per 100,000 people more than doubled between 2007 and 2012, from 17 per 100,000 people to 46 per 100,000.
+Certain states in Mexico experienced especially staggering homicide rates, the paper noted.
+In 2010 and 2011, for example, 8,943 men aged 15 to 50 in Chihuahua, a state in northwestern Mexico, were murdered — three times the number of deaths among U.S. troops in in Iraq from 2003 and 2006, when 2,706 military members were killed.
+The study highlights the need to recognize and correct the detrimental consequences in health and human rights that suppressive and drug-prohibition policies have had on the population.
 Rather than military action against drug cartels the government should re-focus on improving social and human capital through education, community support and employment programs.

 Link to the original article: https://ajph.aphapublications.org/doi/pdf/10.2105/AJPH.2018.304878